Broiled Chicken, Gallows Humor on Menu at Yale Club

 Longtime Daily News sportswriter Bill Madden talked about his recently written play "STEINBRENNER!" which he co-wrote with Ira Berkow, a reading of which had just been held on the previous afternoon.
 Madden also gave a brief and grim assessment of the Yanks, and offered a much more optimistic take on the Sox' future.
 He subsequently wrote a nice bit about us in his column in last Sunday's paper.
 He's welcome back any time.

 Triva Meister (or as the Germans would call him, triviameister) John Quinn did a set of 2004 Sox-themed trivia in honor of Browne's book, which was offered as a prize.
 In his capacity as New York's Lieutenant Governor of Red Sox Nation, Quinn stood in for the absent Governor Wertz and, in a bit of Panglossian gymnastics, pronounced the state of the nation to be "good".

-As it happened, Wertz' absence was propitious inasmuch as New Jersey RSN governor Scot Bennett did attend lunch, and the security risks posed by having both governors in the same room at the same time would have been, to put it mildly, unacceptable.
+As it happened, Wertz' absence was propitious since New Jersey RSN governor Scot Bennett did attend lunch, and the security risks posed by having both governors in the same room at the same time would have been, to put it mildly, unacceptable.

 Radio Host Ed Randall discussed his charity - Ed Randall's Fans for the Cure - which conducted free prostate cancer screening for hundreds of men at Yankee Stadium before the 9/4 game.
-Ed and the charity also provided screening at more than 200 minor league stadia this season.
+Ed and the charity have also provided screening at more than 200 minor league stadia over the organization's life.
 Ed will be happy to tell you more if you drop him a line.